Russell Freedman: Biography

-Later, Freedman worked as a reporter and editor for the Associated Press in San Francisco until the mid-1950s, when he took an advertising job in Manhattan.
-It was during this time that Freedman wrote his first novel after reading an article about a blind teenage boy who invented a Braille typewriter.
+After college, Freedman worked as a reporter for the Associated Press in San Francisco until the mid-1950s, when he moved to Manhattan to take a job in advertising.
+During this period, Freedman wrote his first book after reading an article about a blind teenage boy who invented a Braille typewriter.
 The book, Teenagers Who Made History, was published in 1961.
-After its publication, Freedman quit his job and became a full-time writer.